rfk/pgrad/writings/coop_golog/code/MConGolog/README.txt

           tree, e.g. when a program gets stuck early due to a bad choice but must wait for a concurrent program to be searched to exhaustion...
+          Research DTGolog perhaps for some ideas on this.

     TODO:  Note that pi() is also synchronised